 So, what are the aspects that appeal to you?
 What do you want your career to be like?
 After all, it boils down to your preferences.

-With all the information we gave you, it must be easy to make a choice.
+With all the information we have given you, it must be easy to choose.
 Remember to consider all the points when making a decision!
 Good luck!

 Bonus: What About Services?
 Is Other Consumer Services a Good Career Path?

 Generally, services are sold to final consumers instead of companies such as supermarkets or restaurants.
 In many cases, some goods are sold to consumer services companies.
 First, let's take a look at what are the consumer services areas: